Steven Liu

 Two general routes I think most people take are:

-adapting a side library for their own work or research
+2. Adapting a side library for their own work or research.

 My recommendation is to pick 1 if you're a beginner.
-Otherwise, feel free to choose 1, 2, or browse the table below to see what libraries are available and create your own progression path.
+Otherwise, feel free to create your own progression path.

 The Hub is the most visible part of Hugging Face.
-This is probably what most people think of when they think of Hugging Face (or Facehuggers from Aliens).
+This is probably what most people think of when they think of Hugging Face.

-It is a Git-based platform to access or share models, datasets, and Spaces.
+It is a Git-based platform with to access or share models, datasets, and Spaces.
 Every public repository provides free storage for your ML artifacts.
+Storage is based on Xet, a more efficient storage system.
 Social features like posts, articles, and the Community tab encourage collaboration and discussion.

 Model repositories include a widget to run inference with a model on your browser.
-The widget is powered by the Serverless Inference API, but it also supports other inference providers like Replicate and fal.
+The widget is powered by Inference Providers like Replicate and fal.

-Spaces is a scaffold to create and deploy ML apps with Gradio, Streamlit, HTML, and even Docker containers.
+Spaces is a scaffold to create and deploy ML apps with Gradio, Docker, React, Svelte, and more.
 A free tier Space runs on a basic 16GB CPU, but you can upgrade to more powerful GPUs and persistent storage if your app needs it.
 PRO subscribers have access to ZeroGPU, a shared cluster of A100 GPUs that are automatically allocated to a Space to complete a workload and then released to the next Space.

 ZeroGPU

 HuggingChat is an open version of ChatGPT, providing access to some of the latest models like DeepSeek-R1.
-You can modify the system prompt of each model and create or use assistants.
+It uses a router, Omni, to automatically select the best route and model for a message.
+The system prompt of each model is modifiable.

 Hugging Face is also engaged in research projects that empower the entire ML ecosystem.
 The goal isn't necessarily to train the best models.
 Instead, we're trying to create new and interesting research that benefits everyone.